-PASS: A student who achieves all of the criteria, as documented in their submitted portfolio, will be assigned a grade of PASS for the course.
+PASS: A student who meets the expectations as described above and documents this achievement in their submitted portfolio, will be assigned a grade of PASS for the course.

 FAIL: A student who fails to achieve all of the criteria for PASS will be assigned a grade of FAIL for the course.